Generation Z in the United States: General trends

 Social media networks have played a crucial role in how members Generation Z form and share their political views.
 The algorithms of these platforms typically serve contents that reinforce the views of the user and help them mind other like-minded individuals.
 There is evidence that TikTok has led to the rightward shift of Generation Z. On the other hand, it has also brought Representative Alexandria Ocasio-Cortez to the attention of many Gen-Z women.
-Because they spend so much time on social media networks, people below the age of 30 have little concern over online privacy and national security; many oppose restrictions or bans on popular platforms, including TikTok.
-As a result, politicians from both major political parties have been working on appealing to young voters on social networks, especially the Democratic Party, which is more dependent upon the youth vote.
+Compared to older cohorts, Generation Z as a group is more skeptical of the American federal government and less concerned about the possible risks to national security posed by TikTok; many oppose the proposed TikTok ban.
+As a result, politicians from both major political parties have been trying to appeal to young voters on social networks, including TikTok itself.

 Generation Z's political views have also been shaped by the way they are taught history.
 Changes to the curriculum of American history during the 2010s, especially in left-leaning states, have led to large numbers young Americans having a low opinion of their country and their historical figures.
 On the other hand, the decline of belief in American exceptionalism is a long-term trend, not unique to this cohort.